viswarajramji/JavaScript/readme.md

             return new Person(name);
         }
     }

 Note: If you attempt to call the static method from an instance of the class, you’ll get an error

+### Static Property

+Like a static method, a static property is shared by all instances of a class.
+To define static property, you use the static keyword followed by the property name like this:

+    class Item {
+        static count = 0;
+        static getCount() {
+            return Item.count;
+        }
+    }

+    Items.getCount();//prints 0